EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - "To write a great book, at first you must become the book." - Naval Ravikant, investor
 - Aggregation of marginal gains: Philosophy of searching for improvement even time in margins in everything you do.
-- Cancer spends about 80% of his life and then takes over the body in months.
+- Cancer spends about 80% of its life undetected and then takes over the body in months.
 - Plateau of latent potential: Something you need to break through in order to see your results.
 - Goals are about the results you want to achieve, systems are about processes that lead to those results.
 - "The score takes care of itself." - Bill Walsh American Football coach